 Flight-Lieutenant Barrett is the senior air gunner of the R.A.F. squadron serving with the Near East Command.
 He has earned a reputation as a first-class shot, and instructor. he took part in a successful daylight bombing raid over Vlona, Albania and it was chiefly due to his firing accuracy that attacking Italian aircraft were driven off.
 One enemy plane engaged in a counter attack was shot down by Flight-Lieutenant Barrett.

 Being an Australian meant that F/Lt Barrett was interred in the Cemetery in Belfast with the other four overseas airmen.
 The Barrett family would suffer further during the war as his brother Allen Bernard was also killed in 1945 with Bomber Command.
 He is buried in Germany.
-The men's mother may have passed away before the war.
+The men's mother had passed away before the war in 1925.
 The newspaper article at left was published with photo in the The Courier-Mail in Brisbane in April 1941.
 In March 1942, South Australian newspaper carried a memoriam notice for Francis apparently from a fiancee named Nancy.
 Another March article published:

 Mr. and Mrs. W. Beames, of Main avenue, Frewville, have been informed that their nephew, Flight-Lieut.
 F. C. Barrett, DFC, was killed on March 16 while on a transit flight in Jenkinstown, Kilkeney, Eire.
 He joined the RAF in England, and was awarded for the DFC for exceptional accuracy and daring in shooting down Italian planes in Albania.
 Flight-Lieutenant Barrett attended Pulteney Grammar School, and served an apprenticeship with Herron Engineering.
 Co.
 Later he was an engineer at sea, before joining the RAF.
 He was 32.